Affiliate links on Android Authority may earn us a commission. Learn more.

 To find your current GPS coordinates, tap and hold or double-click on your current location.
 The latitude and longitude will appear in the drop-down menu.
 You will first have to enable location permission in the app settings.

 To share your GPS coordinates on the desktop, right-click your location to open a pop-up window.
 Next, click on your coordinates to copy them to your clipboard, then paste them into an email or messaging app to share with others.

-To share your GPS coordinates on mobile, tap and hole your current location to have your latitude and longitude appear in the research bar.
+To share your GPS coordinates on mobile, tap and hold your current location to have your latitude and longitude appear in the research bar.
 Then, copy and paste as you wish.